dudziak-tomasz/asteroids-js/CONFIG.md

 "tokenKey" - a string for signing security tokens; a complex string should be set.
 Tokens are used for user authorization.

 "https" - if set to true, requests to the server will require https

+---

+## PUBLIC DIRECTORY

+"publicDirectory" - if set to true, express serve static files from asteroids-js/public as /